Searching records

 });

 The date booster is configured via origin, scale, and decay parameters.
-The further away from the origin, the more the score is decayed.
+The further away from the origin, the more the score decays.
 The decay function uses an exponential function.
 The exponential function returns a value between 0 and 1, which is added to the score.
-This value can be multiplied by the factor parameter in order to have a bigger impact.
+This value can be multiplied by the factor parameter in order to provide a bigger impact.

-In the example above, the parameters can be interpreted as: the posts from 30 days ago will be boosted 50% of what the equivalent post from today would be boosted.
+With the parameters applied from the previous example this will boost movies from 30 days ago by 50% of what the equivalent post from today would score.

 The parameter definitions are: